DevYeom/OneWay/Sources/OneWay/OneWay.docc/Articles/Testing.md

 #### When using XCTest

-The `xctExpect` function is used within an XCTest environment to assert the state value.
+The `expect` function is used in the same way within the `XCTest` environment.

 ```swift
 func test_incrementTwice() async {